 Situated in Oxfordshire, this village has some warm local pubs serving delicious food and alcohol for you to sample.
 It is also close to Blenheim Palace, which hosts a number of events throughout the year.
 This includes a horse show, jousting, fairs, and even English Heritage events.
 There’s loads to see and do, and you can even just spend the day walking the grounds.

-Stratford-upon-Avon – best day trip from London by train
+Best day trip from London by train!

 The home of Shakespeare, this gorgeous town looks like it was frozen in time – with many of the buildings dating back to the Tudors and beyond.
 Stratford-upon-Avon is one of the best places to visit in Cotswold.
 It might feel like a sleepy village, but it is full of hidden gems, delightful coffee shops, and some local businesses that you won’t want to miss out on.

-2. Day trips from London by car
+Best day trips from London by car:

 Choose from a huge variety of London breaks and book one of the day trips from London by car to see the remarkable English landmarks.
-If you’re planning to visit London for vacation, short weekend getaways will be fantastic addition to you itinerary – and there is so much to see and explore outside of London.
+If you’re planning to visit London for vacation, short weekend getaway will be a fantastic addition to your itinerary – and there is so much to see and explore outside of London.
 Many of the attractions are close enough to the capital to get there and back in a day – all you need to do is rent a car 🙂

 One of the oldest and most mysterious sites in this country, it is a wonder of the world, as well as a protected location.
 For those who live near Salisbury, it is something seen every day, and yet it doesn’t lose its magic.
 There is a little café on site, but stopping in the city has better, wider, options.
 Visiting Stonehenge during summer months is always a great idea and it should be added to any travel bucket list 🙂